rawebone/Wilson/docs/installing.md

 ## System Requirements

-* PHP5.3.0
+* PHP 5.3 or greater
-* Apache, or some other web server
+* Apache or a web server which supports URL rewriting

 ## Installation